-Attention: Precertification is required for all hospital admissions except for medical emergency and maternity admissions.
+Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, and as required by Federal law.
 You can find more information about this in the Medical Necessity and Precertification section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) copayment beginning with the allowed amount, subject to a \$250 daily inpatient facility copayment beginning with the 1st through the 5th day Higher Member Cost Share: 100% of the allowed amount, subject to a \$500 daily inpatient facility copayment beginning with the 1st 80% of the allowed amount, subject to an \$800 inpatient admission deductible through the 5th day Inpatient Days of confinement in a general hospital or psychiatric specialty 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible hospital extending beyond the 365- day benefit maximum Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment Mental health disorders and substance abuse services: 80% of the allowed amount, no deductible or copayment
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of- network) Lower Member Cost Share: 100% of the allowed amount, subject to a \$250 daily inpatient facility copayment beginning with the 1st through the 5th day 80% of the allowed amount, subject to an \$800 inpatient admission deductible Higher Member Cost Share: 100% of the allowed amount, subject to a \$500 daily inpatient facility copayment beginning with the 1st through the 5th day Inpatient Days of confinement in a general hospital or psychiatric specialty 80% of the allowed amount, subject to the calendar year deductible 80% of the allowed amount, subject to the calendar year deductible hospital extending beyond the 365- day benefit maximum Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment Mental health disorders and substance abuse services: 80% of the allowed amount, no deductible or copayment